midonet/midonet/docs/rest-api-auth.md

 provide ways to manage these owners.
 That is, it does not offer API to create or delete owners.
-The owner ID is simply a string representation of a unique identifier of a user managed in an external service that MidoNet is integrated with, such as OpenStack and CloudStack.
+The owner ID is simply a string representation of a unique identifier of a user managed in an external service that MidoNet is integrated with, such as OpenStack.
 These external services are typically cloud orchestration platforms, and they have their own identity services.
 To integrate MidoNet API with these cloud orchestration services, it is required that the API integrates with their identity services.

 For every HTTP request that comes to MidoNet API, it must perform authentication (validating the user making the call) and authorization (checking the access